 While vendors will save thousands of pounds in commission when using an online estate agent – because they offer a full fee and not a commission-based service – what will home sellers be signing up to and are there any catches?

-Here, we explain the pros and cons of traditional estate agents and their online rivals.
+We’ve used both online agents and high street ones to sell our previous homes.
+Using our first-hand experience, we explain the pros and cons of traditional estate agents and their online rivals.

 Rapid rise of online estate agents

 There’s no doubt that the rapid rise of online estate agents has had a big impact when it comes to selling our homes.

 The traditional high street agent offers a service that’s based on a highly personalised offering that will help the seller from the beginning of the property selling process, right through to the finish.

 They then receive a commission – as much as 3% of the property sale – for their efforts and on a £400,000 property, this will cost the vendor £12,000.